UPDATED: SEPTEMBER 19, 2023 | 2 MIN READ

 A health plan with no deductible means that you immediately receive the full cost-sharing benefits of your coverage.
 You won’t need to pay a specific amount out of pocket before the insurer starts to cover your medical services.

 For example, if you have a covered medical expense that costs $1,500, a zero-deductible plan would mean the insurance company would pay their full rate starting from the first day of your policy.
 If you had the same medical expense and your health plan had a $2,000 deductible, you would pay the first $2,000 before the insurance company would contribute.

 How do health insurance deductibles work?

 You pay a deductible for covered medical services before your insurer covers the cost.
-For your insurer to start sharing your healthcare costs, you must pay 100% of your deductible.
+To start sharing your healthcare costs, your insurer must pay 100% of your deductible.
 For example, if your health plan has a $1,500 deductible, your insurance company won’t help with your covered medical expenses until you’ve paid $1,500 in medical services.

 What’s the difference between zero-deductible health plans and other plans?

 The difference between zero-deductible health insurance and other health insurance plans is that the insurer pays for covered medical services.
 With zero-deductible plans, cost-sharing starts immediately, but with other health plans, it starts after you pay out of pocket to reach your deductible.

 A no-deductible health insurance plan is similar to other plans with deductibles, as there are some out-of-pocket costs and other standards.
 Here’s how health insurance deductibles work: